yemiwebby/go-cassandra-ledger/design.md

 ## Overview

-`go-cassandra-ledger` is a Monzo-inspired, event-driven financial ledger system built in go and backed by Cassandra.
+`go-cassandra-ledger` is a Monzo-inspired, event-driven financial ledger system built in Go (Golang) and backed by Cassandra.
 It implements a production-grade, double-entry, append-only ledger with time-bucketed storage, balance definition abstraction, and scalable read/write pattern for modern FinTech systems.

-This project closely models the real architecture published by Monzo in their [Engineering Blob](https://monzo.com/blog/2023/04/28/speeding-up-our-balance-read-time-the-planning-phase), and serves as an open-source educational tool, with all production constraints, patterns, and solutions considered part of the MVP.
+This project closely models the real architecture published by Monzo in their [Engineering Blog](https://monzo.com/blog/2023/04/28/speeding-up-our-balance-read-time-the-planning-phase), and serves as an open-source educational tool, with all production constraints, patterns, and solutions considered part of the MVP.

 ## Design Goals

-- Accurately model a double-entry ledger with clear transactionla integrity.
+- Accurately model a double-entry ledger with clear transactional integrity.
 - Support high-write throughput via append-only Cassandra design.
 - Support multiple balance types (e.g customer-facing, interest-chargeable)
 - Enable fast balance computation using precomputed blocks and parallel reads.